vkhazin/elasticsearch-courseware/content/chapter-09/QueryChoices.md

 # Query Choices #

 * Avoid wild-card and regex queries
-* Using full-text and non-analyzed searches on the same filed - use multi-fields
+* Using full-text and non-analyzed searches on the same field - use multi-fields
 * Return fields required only rather than all fields:
 ```
 curl 'localhost:9200/ordering/order/_search?pretty=true' -d '